 On Thursday 6 May 2021, residents in Sandwell will go to the polls to have their say on who represents them.
 Anyone who is registered to vote will be able to vote for a local councillor, as well as their preferred candidate in the West Midlands Combined Authority Mayor and West Midlands Police and Crime Commissioner elections.

-We will update this page with further information as it becomes available.
 Further information can also be found on the Electoral Commission website.

 Frequently asked questions

 When is the election?
 What elections are taking place?